dmabery/dltn.io/posts/5 lessons from Novelist as a Vocation by Haruki Mu 91d3f59f25604409995275f3a46f6e7e_fixed.md

 ---
-Title: "5 lessons from "Novelist as a Vocation" by Haruki Murakami"
+Title: "5 lessons from 'Novelist as a Vocation' by Haruki Murakami"
 Tags: ['221b', 'book']
 Date: "March 31, 2023"
 Description: "Consistency, writer's block, criticism, and more"